Wafflol/Obsidian/Elec 201/Lecture 3.md

 for a pie
-to simplify, multiply adjcents and divide by sum
+to simplify, multiply adjacent and divide by sum